 2.1.2 NextGen in the USA

+[Refer to presentation]

 2.1.2.1 The United States Next Generation Air Transportation System (NextGen) programme is a multi-department effort aimed at increasing capacity and reliability in the National Airspace System, improving safety and security, and minimizing the environmental impact of aviation.
 Primary leadership for the weather component falls to the Federal Aviation Administration (FAA) as the Meteorological Authority for aviation weather.
 The FAA depends on the National Weather Service (part of the National Oceanic and Atmospheric Administration or NOAA) to provide meteorological products and services, but the FAA also has weather programmes in development for NextGen.
 This section summarizes FAA and NOAA contributions to NextGen weather.

 2.1.2.2 To support the aviation weather needs of the NextGen era, the FAA has developed an architecture to provide specific, consistent products and services to operators and air traffic management.
 Components of this architecture include the NextGen Weather Processor (NWP), the Aviation Weather Display (AWD), Common Support Services - Weather (CSS-Wx).
 The NWP ingests information from numerous observation platforms and numerical forecast models, provides a consistent weather picture from the sources, and translates that weather picture into airspace constraints for integration into air traffic decision-making.
 The AWD consolidates weather information from various displays into a single display.
 CSS-Wx ensures products from both the FAA NWP and from NOAA are available to and useable by FAA systems.